 Beyond the Hype: What Really Matters

-With an audience spanning companies like Fictiv, Provisur Technologies, Hilltop Technologies, and Applied Materials, the discussion tackled one core question:
+With an audience spanning companies like Fictiv, Provisur Technologies, Hilltop Technology Laboratory, and Applied Materials, the discussion tackled one core question:

 💡 How do we stop talking about digital transformation and actually make it work?